sebastianspicker/rae/README.md

 - Kept the mkdocs verification command reproducible.

 ## Usage
+- Rewrote the docker explanation around the maintained behavior.

+## Roadmap
-- Made the mkdocs assumptions easier to check later.
+Use the next review to check behavior before adding surface area.